HadrienG/tutorials/docs/metavir.md

 Once the contig to annotate is extracted and saved in the file longest_contig.fasta, we will use Prokka to detect ORFs (Open Reading Frames) in order to predict genes and their resulting proteins.

-First, go to Uniprot database and retrieve a set of protein sequences beloonging to adenoviruses.
+First, go to Uniprot database and retrieve a set of protein sequences belonging to adenoviruses.
 Save the file as `adenovirus.faa` and copy it in your results directory.

 ```bash